-The value of your Individual Account is updated each business day that the Investment Manager and the New York Stock Exchange is open for trading.
-The value of your Individual Account includes:
+The value of your Individual Account is updated each business day that the investment manager and the New York Stock Exchange are open for trading.
+The value of your Individual Account reflects:

-- Employer Contributions made on your behalf; - Net investment earnings and/or losses; - Any distributions made from your Individual Account; and
+- Employer Contributions made on your behalf; - Net investment earnings and/or losses; - Any distributions made from your Individual Account; and - Administrative expenses.